 VA did not fully implement contractor oversight procedures as required by FISMA.
 According to FISMA Section 3544, an agency should ensure adequate information security for systems that support its operations, including those provided by another agency, contractor, or other source.
-In addition, VA Handbook 6500.6, Contract Security, provides detailed guidance on contractor systems oversight and establishment of security requirements for all VA contracts involving sensitive VA information.
-Despite these requirements, our audit disclosed several deficiencies in VA's contractor oversight activities in FY 2020.
+In addition, the VA Knowledge Service provides detailed guidance on contractor systems oversight and establishment of security requirements for all VA contracts involving sensitive VA information.
+Despite these requirements, our audit disclosed several deficiencies in VA's contractor oversight activities in FY 2021.
 Specifically:

-- VA did not have consistent processes in place to review control assessments such as Statement on Standards for Attestation Engagements 18 reports for contractor managed systems and ensure Common User Entity Controls were in place.
-These reports provide organizations valuable information and assurances regarding the effectiveness of the service provider's control environment. - We identified significant control weaknesses on contractor managed systems such as HR Smart and the VA Time and Attendance System.
+- VA did not have consistent processes in place to review control assessments such as Statement on Standards for Attestation Engagements 18 reports for contractor managed systems and ensure appropriate controls were in place.
+These reports provide organizations valuable information and assurances regarding the effectiveness of the service provider's control environment. - We identified significant control weaknesses on contractor managed and operated systems such as HR Smart, My HealtheVet, Long Term Solutions, Community Care Referrals and Authorizations, and the VA Time and Attendance System.